Milo1885/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 45

+9/11 12:29 pm - Various bugfixes and tweaks in preparation of Patch 45

 9/09 12:35 pm - Finished new Glitter implementation

 9/09 10:16 am - Improved Lazy Sub.
 Enhance the overall aesthetics as well as adding the option to set keyboard shortcuts for each of the Lazy Sub buttons